 The Company provides two main types of compensation: fixed compensation; and variable compensation.
 Fixed elements of compensation are not correlated directly to any measure of the Company's performance and include such items as base salary, 401(k) Plan matching contributions, health and welfare benefits, post-termination compensation pursuant to the Executive Severance Agreements, and limited perquisites and supplemental benefits.
-Variable elements of compensation are based on performance and include such items as annual performance bonuses and equity awards in the form of stock options, RSAs, RSUs, PSUs, or other equity-based incentives.
+Variable elements of compensation are based on performance and include such items as annual performance bonuses and equity awards, such as PSUs or other equity-based incentives.